 When It’s Probably Eczema

 The condition reoccurs because the skin itself is unable to protect itself from environmental irritants that cause fresh outbreaks.
-Any underlying viral or bacterial infection, or an imbalance of yeast, just complicates the condition and makes it harder to treat.
+Any underlying viral or bacterial infection, or an imbalance of yeast, complicates the condition and makes it harder to treat.
 The protective layers of skin dry out, crack, and become irritated.
 Scratching the new irritation causes old lesions to reappear as a fresh outbreak.

 Scratching eczema patches can lead to bacterial infection as the fingernails pass bacteria into the skin.
 There may also be a systemic infection that is manifesting as eczema.
 Left untreated, eczema lesions can get infected and worsen causing even more damage to already sensitive skin, including scarring and thickening.

-Who is prone to Eczema?
+Who Is Prone to Eczema?

 Anyone can get eczema but infants seem more prone to skin problems like eczema because their immune system is still developing.
-Many adults report that skin problems they had as babies erupt during times of severe stress.
+Many adults report that skin problem they had as babies erupt during times of severe stress.
 There is also a genetic component in many eczema cases where generations of a family may have the condition because it is passed on through the genes.

 Many medical experts believe that eczema is an allergic condition related to asthma and other allergies and that people with one ailment are prone to developing others.
 Certain triggers seem to be prevalent in recurring eczema outbreaks: Heat and sweating, lack of sleep, allergies, and severe stress.